tomeichlersmith/hdtree/pages/metaformat/metaformat_from_root.md

 - Reference open issue for writing a C++ program

 ## awkward and pandas interface
-- Reference open issue for Python package, how it is modeled after uproot's interface.
+- [Issue #11](https://github.com/tomeichlersmith/hdtree/issues/11) is aiming to define a HDTree Python API modeled after `uproot`'s interface for ROOT TTrees